runs-on/runner-images-for-aws/README.md

 ## Supported images

-### Base images compatible with managed GitHub runners
+### Linux

+Those images are very close to 1-1 compatible with official GitHub Actions runner images.
+Some legacy or easily available through actions software has been removed to ensure faster boot times and lower disk usage.

 * `ubuntu22-full-x64`
 * `ubuntu22-full-arm64`
 * `ubuntu24-full-x64`
 * `ubuntu24-full-arm64`

+### Windows

+Those images are lacking the Hyper-V (and related tooling) framework for Windows, because virtualization on AWS is only available on bare-metal instances.
+Some legacy or easily available through actions software has been removed to ensure faster boot times and lower disk usage.

+* `windows22-full-x64`
+* `windows25-full-x64`

-### GPU-optimized images
+### GPU

-Those use the above images as base, and include latest NVidia GPU drivers, cuda toolkit, and container toolkit.
+Those use the Linux images as base, and include NVidia GPU drivers, cuda toolkit, and container toolkit, version 12.

 * `ubuntu22-gpu-x64`
 * `ubuntu24-gpu-x64`